Double-entry accounting when on holiday

 So I recent went to New York City on holiday a couple of months ago (loved it there!) and I did my long-overdue accounting for December and January today.
 I use ledger-cli to record my expenditure and income with double-entry accounting to maintain my accounts in a plain file.
 I’ve found ledger to be incredibly versatile, but accounting for holidays has been a pain.

-The primary question I’m concerned with holidays is: how much did I spend overall?
+When it comes to accounting, the primary question is, obviously, how much did I spend overall?
 This will at least help me budget my next holiday better if nothing else.
 Another problem that often pops up is splitting bills and costs with friends when I’m holidaying with them; there were six of us in NYC and everyone took turns paying for things.
 Obviously, different things cost different amounts, so some of us end up owing a few dollars to others at the end of the trip.
 We used Splitwise to keep track of this stuff, which worked great until I had to account for things in my books after my holiday.

 Estimating Costs After the Trip